lebpac/lebpac.github.io/lunch.md

 **What if I want to change my child's order?**
 The ordering deadline for the following week is every **Thursday at 7 am**.
 For example, if you would like to change your child's lunch for Wednesday, January 28, the new order would need to be in MunchaLunch by Thursday, January 22 at 6:59 am.
 The change can be made by clicking on the "Edit" button next to your order.
 After a change, you may need to make a payment or use your available MunchaLunch credit (which will be held until your next order).

-**Can we make specific requests to remove condiments/toppings etc?**
+**Can we make specific requests to remove condiments/toppings etc.?**
 Unfortunately, the vendors do not have the capacity to manage individual requests from our families.

 ---